aachurin/apistar_peewee/README.md

 ```

-In addition, you can use Database instance directly.
+In addition, you can use Database instance directly:

 ```python
 from apistar_peewee import Database